 Now that you understand where the anger comes from, and how our minds are controlled by the body’s drive to survive, you have the conceptual understanding needed to start taking back control of your mind.

-We have consciously chosen to participate in a loving relationship with our spouse, but our bodies and instinctive-reactive-subconscious minds aren’t aware of this.
+We have consciously chosen to participate in an unconditional love relationship with our spouse, but our bodies and instinctive-reactive-subconscious minds don’t include that decision in their calculations.
 When we get into arguments with our spouse, the body perceives a threat as real as being mugged on the street.
 Our bodies are flooded with emotions and chemicals, and we start acting defensively; unless we consciously control our mind and stop the reactions.

 The overall process to finally get a handle on anger is this: